royokello/iml/README.md

 # Image Machine Learning (IML) Project

-The **Image Machine Learning (IML)** mono‑repo houses several standalone tools that can be chained together to prepare, clean, and rank large image datasets **and** a lightweight Stable‑Diffusion 1.5 pipeline that fits on modest GPUs (e.g. GTX 1060 6 GB).
+The **Image Machine Learning (IML)** mono‑repo houses several standalone tools that can be chained together to prepare, clean, and rank large image datasets **and** a lightweight Stable‑Diffusion 1.5 pipeline.

 ---